 Auto insurance companies have different rules than police about accident reporting, and chances are high the policy states that you have to report any accident that occurs.
 No matter how minor the accident, damage, or injuries, it’s crucial that you notify your insurance company as soon as possible after you’re involved in an incident, and it will only benefit you in the end.

-For one thing, if your vehicle insurance provider finds out about the accident from somebody else, then they could increase your rates or cancel your policy altogether.
-Furthermore, you could find out later that injuries or damage were more extensive than you thought, and you wouldn’t be eligible for any medical coverage or repairs.
+For one thing, if your vehicle insurance provider finds out about the accident from somebody else, then the car accident report could raise your rates they could increase your rates, or your policy could be cancelled altogether.
+Furthermore, you could find out later that injuries or damage were more extensive than you thought, and you might not be eligible for any medical coverage or repairs.

-Reporting an accident to the police and to your insurance company is crucial if you don’t want to be charged or fined, and don’t want to find yourself in a position where you don’t have any coverage or assistance with medical bills or repairs should you need them down the road.
+Reporting an accident to the police and to your insurance company is crucial if you don’t want to be charged or fined.
+You don’t want to find yourself in a position where you don’t have any coverage or assistance with medical bills or repairs should you need them down the road.

 Beyond that, you might also find yourself facing higher insurance premiums or a policy cancellation, so it’s always best to follow proper protocol following any accident, and that means reporting it straight away to police and your insurer.